top of page

 Matisse's monumental Le Bonheur de Vivre (The Joy of Life), the painting's flatness, bright light, vibrant colors, eclectic style, and mixed technique had remarkably impacted critics.
 Fauvism as a style began around 1904 and continued beyond 1910.

-The Primitive Art By Henri Matisse
+• Primitive Fauvism by Henri Matisse

 Throughout the opening decades of the twentieth century, Henri Matisse was one of the primitivism art style forerunners, Matisse carried a significant role in the development of painting and sculpture towards more simplified and spontaneous techniques.
 Henri Émile Benoît Matisse (31 December 1869 – 3 November 1954) was a French visual artist, The intense colorism of his paintings between 1900 and 1905 represented Matisse as a leader of the Fauves.